Sharing Stories.

 Together, As One.

-Ngarra is a not for profit project that empowers the youth in the world’s most remote and marginalized communities by utilizing the power of photography to share their stories and create meaningful, lasting change in their lives.
-By providing cameras, education, and support, we enable these young artists to capture their unique perspectives, find their voice and share their stories through the transformative medium of photography that transcends boundaries, languages and connects us all.
+Ngarra is a not-for-profit project that empowers the youth from the world’s most remote and marginalized communities by utilizing the power of photography to share their stories and create meaningful, lasting change in their lives.
+By providing cameras, education, and support, we enable these young artists to capture their unique perspectives, find their voice, and share their stories through the transformative medium of photography and film that transcends boundaries, languages, and connects us all.

 ‘Ngarra’ means ‘Together As One’.